-The baby will have three cousins: Prince George - a future king - and Princess Charlotte and Prince Louis, who are further up the line of succession, so it is a safe bet that the throne will stay on the Cambridge side of the family.
+The baby will have three cousins: Prince George (a future king), Princess Charlotte and Prince Louis - all of whom are further up the line of succession.
+It is a safe bet that the throne will stay on the Cambridge side of the family.

 The baby will bump Harry's uncle, the Duke of York, into eighth place in the line of succession.

-His daughter's Princesses Beatrice and Eugenie move into ninth and 10th place, and Prince Edward, Earl of Wessex - the Queen's youngest son - drops out of the top 10 for the first time to 11th in line.
+His daughters - Princesses Beatrice and Eugenie - will move into ninth and 10th place.
+Prince Edward, Earl of Wessex - the Queen's youngest son, drops out of the top 10 for the first time to 11th in line.